OpenRailAssociation/authentik-user-manager/README.md

 ### Configuration

 The application's configuration and the list of managed users are stored in YAML files.
 You can find sample configuration files in the [`config/`](./config/) directory.

+Note: There are two ways how to store your users inventory:

+1. In a single file, as shown in [`config/users.sample.yaml`](./config/users.sample.yaml)
+1. In multiple files in one directory, as shown in [`config/users.sample/`](./config/users.sample/)

 #### API permissions